StanChart's India shares soar on budget proposal

 Making the receipts two-way fungible would allow Standard Chartered's India shareholders to convert their shares into underlying London stocks of the bank and vice versa, to gain from arbitrage opportunity, dealers said.

-Standard Chartered India shares (STNCy.NS) were up nearly 20 percent at 93.80 rupees after the budget proposal, while the BSE Sensex was trading lower.
+Standard Chartered India shares were up nearly 20 percent at 93.80 rupees after the budget proposal, while the broader Mumbai market was trading lower.

 Finance Minister Pranab Mukherjee said he proposed allowing IDRs to become two-way fungible with the aim of boosting foreign participation in the Indian capital market.